 How do I read a Landis Gyr E470 smart meter?

 Gone are the days of venturing into a dingy meter cupboard to get readings.
 Smart meter readings are now sent automatically.
 But there may be times where you still want to take a reading yourself.
 For instance, if you’ve switched energy suppliers and your smart meter isn’t yet compatible with your new supplier’s systems (which means you’d need to give manual readings).
 Or you might want to take more regular meter readings yourself, so you can keep an even closer eye on your energy use.

-If so, check out our complete guide to smart meter reading, to find out how to do it.
+For more, check out our complete guide to smart meter reading.

 I’m still confused.
 How to tell which smart meter I’ve got, and if it’s S1 or S2?